 New York Car Defect / Malfunction Lawyers

-Motorists should be able to reasonably expect their vehicles to work properly, with mechanical failures only appearing after significant wear and tear.
+Motorists should be able to reasonably expect their vehicles to work correctly, with mechanical failures only appearing after significant wear and tear.
 However, if parts fail unexpectedly, motorists may be significantly endangered as a result.
 These malfunctions can lead to the loss of control for a driver, potentially causing an accident.
-In such an accident, a driver may sustain severe injuries, as they may not be able to safely slow down or use safety devices before a collision.
+In such an accident, a driver may sustain severe injuries, as they may not be able to slow down or use safety devices before a collision.

 If you or someone you love has sustained an injury in a car accident that was caused by an automotive manufacturer’s defective part, the negligent manufacturer should bear the financial burden of the accident, rather than you or your loved one.
 To discuss taking this legal action, contact a New York car defect attorney of Hach & Rose, LLP, today by calling (212) 779-0057.